r-dube/solarwinds/README.md

-### Read the blog
+### Notes on the SolarWinds Hack
-Tracking the Solarwinds hack: https://r-dube.github.io/solarwinds/
+Notes are listed as blog posts at https://r-dube.github.io/solarwinds/